 Encompasses four major historic buildings and dependencies on their original sites, including the oldest building in Little Rock, the Hinderliter Grog Shop, built in 1827, and one transplanted 1830s log house on a neighboring block.

-Became in 1981 the state’s first history or historic site museum accredited by the AAM (American Alliance of Museums).
+Became the state’s first history or historic site museum accredited by the AAM (American Alliance of Museums) in 1981.

 Is the state’s primary collector of Arkansas-made decorative, mechanical and fine arts.

 Features daily performances of Living History actors, a national award-winning program depicting the original owners, workers and slaves of the historic homes.

 Reaches more than 70,000 people each year with its guided tours, special events, lectures, symposia, outreach and educational programs.

 In 1983, created the Arkansas Territorial Restoration Foundation, a nonprofit corporation whose sole mission is to provide outside funding for the museum’s programs and collections.

 In 1998, completed the first phase of expansion to its reception center, adding 11,000 square feet, including collections storage space, an artifact conservation lab, museum offices and an elevator.